-To prepare the site for the building of a new natural amphitheatre and central concourse starting in the spring of 2017, the Société du parc Jean‑Drapeau is currently conducting tree cultivation and maintenance work on the south sector of Île Sainte‑Hélène.
+To prepare the site for the building of a new natural amphitheatre and central concourse, the Société du parc Jean‑Drapeau conducted tree cultivation and maintenance work on the south sector of Île Sainte‑Hélène.

 - Cutting down

 |Monday to Friday||7 a.m. to 5 p.m.|

 - The SPJD is committed to offsetting the cut all of the trees that are removed in conjunction with this project.
 Thus, for any tree that is cut down, a tree will be planted elsewhere in the Parc over the next 5 years.